esperanstica/cayman-blog/about.md

 To illustrate our this goal, let us consider the classic tale:

 There was once a Turkey, a cautious one.
-Each day it checked if farmers show any signs of wanting to eat it, to rush out elsewere.
+Each day it checked if farmers show signs of wanting to eat.
 As time passed by, it theorize it'll never happend as farmer were nice to it; one day they did eat it.
 End.

 This tale nicely illustrates how a wrong strategy towards undertainty can hurt us.
 It is not hard to find similar stories at a personal level and beyond.
 For example stories about people behaving differently than what was expected, wars, finantial crisis, careless use of new technologies, health treatments, etc.